koshatul/bookmarks/README.md

 ## Server Admin

+- [About upcoming limits on trusted certificates](https://support.apple.com/en-us/HT211025): TLS server certificates issued on or after September 1, 2020 00:00 GMT/UTC must not have a validity period greater than 398 days.
+- [Requirements for trusted certificates in iOS 13 and macOS 10.15](https://support.apple.com/en-au/HT210176): TLS server certificates must have a validity period of 825 days or fewer (as expressed in the NotBefore and NotAfter fields of the certificate).
 - [UPS Server on Raspberry Pi (or any Linux)](https://www.reddit.com/r/homelab/comments/5ssb5h/ups_server_on_raspberry_pi/): Excellent guide for setting up NUT on Linux for a network (Synology setup as well).

 ## Terminology